kimchi-project/kimchi/docs/API.md

           Only allowed if there is not vm running.
 * shutdown: Power off the host machine.
             Only allowed if there is not vm running.
+* swupdate: Start the update of packages in background and return a Task resource
+    * task resource.  * See Resource: Task *

 ### Resource: HostStats